Sunday Talk: Modern Masters of Advaita, with Br. Shankara

 Click here to join us via Zoom and participate in the discussion!

-Our current beliefs are the operating system for a life within maya — nothing more.
+Our current beliefs are the operating system for a life within maya.
+They reveal the level of our ignorance, and how we cope with what arises — nothing more than that.
 Learning higher practical and spiritual beliefs is said to be auspicious, because they cause fewer agitations in the mind.
 Yet, “… fetters, though of gold, are not less strong to bind,” wrote Swami Vivekananda.

 This Sunday morning we will discuss the lives and teachings of three great masters of the non-dual path.
-All of them lived and taught in the 20th Century.
+All of them lived “outside” the grip of maya, and all taught in the 20th Century.

-We’ll start by reviewing short biographies of Swami Vivekananda (whose solar calendar birthday was January 12th*), Ramana Maharshi, and Nisargafatta Maharaj.
+We’ll start by reviewing short biographies of Swami Vivekananda (we celebrated his lunar calendar birthday last Sunday), Ramana Maharshi, and Nisargadatta Maharaj.